H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/DCSync.md

 #### 2) lsadump::dcsync /domain:DOMAIN /user:OUR_LOW-PRIVILEGE_AD_USERNAME

-### Secretsdump.py on an account that is synced with the domain controller to dump hashes to PtH attack.

-### Privileges: Replicate Directory Changes, Replicate Directory Changes All
+### Privileges: Replicate Directory Changes, Replicate Directory Changes All, Replicated Directory Changes in Filtered Set

 ### Usually, Administrators, Domain Admins and Enterprise Admins have this privilege in their accounts.